rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 In another instance, a Cat D-7 was left idling too close to an area of active timber cutting.
-A large Ponderosa pine fell backwards off the stump in an unintended direction, falling off a high bank and over the top of the Cat, crushing the Cat’s canopy into the driver’s seat and controls.
+A large Ponderosa pine fell backwards off the stump in an unintended direction, falling off a high bank and over the top of the Cat, crushing the Catâ€™s canopy into the driverâ€™s seat and controls.

 ![A three-log load of white fir.
 Homer Lake Timber Sale c.
 1967.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image10.jpeg)

 A three-log load of white fir.
-Homer Lake Timber Sale c.
-1967.
+Homer Lake Timber Sale c.Â 1967.

 These accidents hurt both financially and personally.
-In order to protect the main body of the Hopkins Logging Company’s assets from liability, Jack and Evelyn created a new firm in August 1963, calling it Timber Trucking, Incorporated.
+In order to protect the main body of the Hopkins Logging Companyâ€™s assets from liability, Jack and Evelyn created a new firm in August 1963, calling it Timber Trucking, Incorporated.
 Placing all their logging trucks within this business umbrella, gypo logging truck driver, Bob Stoy of